wso2/fhir-mcp-server/README.md

 - `FHIR_SERVER_CLIENT_SECRET`: The client secret corresponding to the FHIR client ID.
 Used during token exchange.
 - `FHIR_SERVER_BASE_URL`: The base URL of the FHIR server (e.g., `https://hapi.fhir.org/baseR4`).
 This is used to generate tool URIs and to route FHIR requests.
 - `FHIR_SERVER_SCOPES`: A space-separated list of OAuth2 scopes to request from the FHIR authorization server (e.g., `user/Patient.read user/Observation.read`).
+- `FHIR_SERVER_ACCESS_TOKEN`: The access token to use for authenticating requests to the FHIR server.
+If this variable is set, the server will bypass the OAuth2 authorization flow and use this token directly for all requests.

 ## Integration